wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 UK Government G-Cloud.
 The UK Government G-Cloud is a cloud computing certification for services used by government entities in the United Kingdom.

-Health Insurance Portability and Accountability Act (HIPAA) is a US federal law that regulates patient Protected Health Information (PHI).
+HIPAA (Health Insurance Portability and Accountability Act) is a US federal law that regulates patient Protected Health Information (PHI).
 A Business Associate Agreement (BAA) stipulates adherence to security and privacy provisions in HIPAA and the Health Information Technology for Economic and Clinical Health Act (HITECH) Act.

 Service Organization Controls (SOC) 1, 2, and 3 report is a framework by independent third-party auditors covering controls for data security, availability, processing integrity, and confidentiality as applicable to in-scope trust principles for each service.